surajK610/surajk610.github.io/_projects/disentangled-learning.md

 Where **P** projects onto the orthogonal complement of a k-dimensional bias subspace.
 The projection **neutralizes** unwanted correlations while preserving other information.

-*[Figure 5: Mathematical illustration of projection-based concept removal - could create a simple diagram showing how P removes specific directions from the vector space]*

 ### Information Bottleneck Interpretation